rd--/blksc3/md/notes.md

 There are array operation blocks with menus, _ArrayProc1_ and _ArrayProc2_.

+There is an _ArrayCollect_ block, however it should be deleted in favour of _ArrayProc2.collect_.

 _fromAssocArray_ and _->_ belong at _Event_, not _Math_.

 _kr_ should not exist.